leonsdepot/FineFind/README.md

   </sub>
   FineFind
 </h1>
+<p align="center">Enhances your browser with an animation that makes Ctrl + F results more noticeable!</p>
 <p align="center">🛠 This WebExtension is currently in beta 🛠</p>
-Enhances your browser with an animation that makes Ctrl + F results more noticeable!

 ## Compatibility